Rustin170506/kafka.slide/slides.md

 highlighter: shiki
 lineNumbers: false
 info: |
-  Kafka: a Distributed Messaging System and an ACID database.
+  Kafka: a Distributed Messaging System and an ACID Database.

   Learn more at [Kafka](https://kafka.apache.org/)
 drawings:
   persist: false
 ---

-# Kafka: a Distributed Messaging System and an ACID database
+# Kafka: a Distributed Messaging System and an ACID Database

 [hi-rustin](https://github.com/hi-rustin)